-The Division of Family and Consumer Sciences offers a Bachelor of Science Degree in Family and Consumer Sciences with concentrations in Child Development or Fashion Merchandising.
+The Division of Family and Consumer Sciences offers a Bachelor of Science Degree in Family and Consumer Sciences with concentrations in Child Development.
 The Division operates the Hamilton-White Child Development Center for the University and offers support courses in child development and family relations.